European shares fall as investors eye data showing virus impact

 The outbreak has killed more than 2,000 people so far and upended industrial activity in China, causing disruptions for several European manufacturers that supply and source products from one of the EU’s largest trading partners.

-Commodity-linked subindexes such as basic resources and oil and gas stocks were among the worst performers in early trade.
+Commodity-linked subindexes such as basic resources .SXPP and oil and gas .SXEP stocks were among the worst performers in early trade.

 The IHS Markit’s euro zone flash composite purchasing manufacturer’s index (PMI), due at 0900 GMT, is expected to provide a preliminary reading on business activity in February.